Skip to content

 Session lifecycle

-agents.toml — per-role agent routing
+agents.toml — per-role ACP agent routing

 # agents.toml